UniversityOfHelsinkiCS/suoritustarkistin/README.md

 ### Automated reports (for admins only)

 There are a bunch courses with automatic reporting.
-These are courses that come from Kurki or MOOC and can be found from the page 'Automated Reports'.
+These are courses that come from MOOC and can be found from the page 'Automated Reports'.

 ## Developer Information